systopia/funding/docs/administration/necessary-adjustments.md

 Therefore, the application forms and funding case types are in German.
 The funding workflow as described [here](../usage/application-states.md) reflects the workflow of this specific organization for the funding case types AVK1 and IJB.

-You will need to define your own funding case type.
+You will need to define your own custom funding case type.
 Choosing a funding case type for a funding program affects

 * the form that is shown when creating a new application.
 * the possible states of an application.